This post may contain affiliate links, view our disclosure policy.

 The trail is full of boulders to climb and logs to jump on which helps hold the interest of kids.

-Though this is by no means an easy hike, the final destination – Avalanche Lake, a gorgeous mountainous backdrop, and several gigantic waterfalls in the distance – makes it totally worth it!
+Though this is not an easy hike, the final destination – Avalanche Lake, a gorgeous mountainous backdrop, and several gigantic waterfalls in the distance – makes it totally worth it!

 Redrock